Inklingo

 nounA1General

-Use 'área' for a physical or geographical space, often a defined location or a place with a specific purpose.
+Use 'área' for a physical or geographical space, often with defined boundaries, like a park, a room, or a construction site.

 Examples